 Ultimate celebrity Timberlake has spent most of his life in the public eye, maturing from a cute Mickey Mouse Club kid to a curly-haired teen heartthrob boy bander to the dapper family man he is today.
-But besides making Trolls music, dabbling in fashion, and photo bombing his wife on the red carpet, Timberlake has a claim to fame that really takes off on social media each spring as April fades away.
+But besides making Trolls music, dabbling in fashion, and photo bombing his wife on the red carpet, Timberlake’s claim to fame takes off on social media each spring as April fades away.
 “It’s Gonna Be May” is the meme that keeps giving, and it’s all thanks to the iconic voice and face of Timberlake.
 Here’s how the day became a beloved social media phenomenon.

 Back in his *NSYNC days, Timberlake contributed to the 2000 smash hit song “It’s Gonna Be Me.”
 The titular line, as sung by Timberlake, is enunciated with a distinctive twang — turning the final “me” into “May.”
 But it wasn’t until 2012 that the tune took on a whole new meaning, as internet users began to meme-ify the moment, according to database KnowYourMeme.

 Even Obama got in on the celebration

 The saying was popular enough that President Barack Obama (and his social media team) couldn’t resist jumping on the bandwagon back in 2014.
 Obama posted a picture of himself and Timberlake on Facebook on April 30 with the fateful caption; it racked up nearly half a million likes.